Degri95/School_District_Analysis/README.md

 #### Updated Scores by Spending Size
 ![Updated Scores by Spending Size](/Resources/new_spending_ranges.PNG)

 Thomas High School falls in the $630-644 bin.
-Looking at the updated Scores by Spending size DataFrame we can see that no values changed.
+Looking at the updated Scores by Spending size DataFrame, we can see that no values changed.
 This DataFrame was formatted to round decimals, so there may be a very small change we're not seeing.

 ### Scores by School Size